Rate this article

 Scalability issues

-Building your system upon cloud platforms enables you to automatically ramp up or down your processing resources to handle fluctuating resources and provision additional resources with no investment in hardware.
-Microservices architecture is another antidote against stiff and potentially disruptive scalability.
-As each microservice can be scaled independently, your platform can rise to the increasing needs without compromising performance.
+1. Building your system upon cloud platforms enables you to automatically ramp up or down your processing resources to handle fluctuating resources and provision additional resources without investing in hardware.

-Modular components run entirely on the server side can also pave the way for localization at-scale — and that’s exactly what we did for an established premium jewelry seller.
-By the time of our collaboration, the company had already mastered hyper-personalization.
-However, they decided to up their game by introducing tailored navigation options and personalized homepages.
-By integrating modular architecture, our team helped the client deliver dynamic content across multiple regions and brands from a single campaign.
+Modular components run entirely on the server side can also pave the way for localization at-scale — and that’s exactly what we did for an established premium jewelry seller:

 Responsible personalization